IsolateGPT: An Execution Isolation Architecture for LLM-Based Agentic Systems

 The rest of the format allows both sender and receiver operators to automatically validate the exchanged messages, i.e., if they are of the required format.
-If the request are malformed, they are simply dropped and not conveyed to the user.
+If the requests are malformed, they are simply dropped and not conveyed to the user.
 It is important to note that requests and responses with some data types, such as dates, integers, and URLs, may be possible for spokes to automatically validate without involving the user.
-However, other data types such as strings, might be challenging to screen.
-To assist with screening of strings, we limit their length, because longer strings are more likely to contain malicious instruction~\cite{liu2023prompt,shen2023anything}.
+Furthermore, prior research has recently proposed \textit{controllers}, such as Microsoft's AICI~\cite{Moskal2024} and Guidance\cite{guidanceaicontroller}, which allow to control and validate the content generated by the LLM, which could also be used by spokes.

-These measures reduce user workload but nonetheless, do not eliminate it.
-To further ease user fatigue, we introduce a permission model.
-The permission model allows the user to communicate their preference to the system, which the system then automatically enforces instead of asking the user each time.
-Since user may have different preferences and tolerance to risk, we make managing permissions configurable, such that the user can set them for variable amounts of time for variable scenarios (described further in Appendix~\ref{subsec:permission}).
+While these measures reliably automate validation for a significant number of interactions, they do not do it for all interactions, e.g., the interactions that require sharing raw strings.
+To assist with such cases, we introduce a permission model.
+Permission models are in fact a standard practice, in both existing computing systems (e.g., Android~\cite{android2023permissions}) and emerging LLM-based systems (e.g., ChatGPT~\cite{openaigptconsequentialflag}), where users are involved in a decision-making process to moderate the practice of apps.
+Our permission model allows the user to communicate their preference to the LLM-based system, which the system then automatically enforces instead of asking the user each time.
+Since users may have different preferences and tolerance to risk, we make managing permissions configurable, such that the user can set them for variable amounts of time for variable scenarios (described further in Appendix~\ref{subsec:permission}).